fdelia/drone-follows-me/README.md

 ## Bugs/problems of extern libraries

 * cv2.imread() only works for about 5000 images, then returns None
-* Node.Js async processes build a queue and are processed at the end of the main process, not sure if controllable
+* Node.js async processes build a queue and are processed at the end of the main process